tomaszskowronek/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset is 2304.
 The mean of the total number of steps taken per day is 10766.
 The median of the total number of steps taken per day is 10765.

+The mean and median do not differ from the estimates from the first part of the assignment.

 &nbsp;